-TALLAHASSEE (CN) – A class action filed in the federal court in Tallahassee claims the process Florida requires ex-felons to follow to regain their voting rights is arbitrary and violates the First and Fourteenth Amendment.
+TALLAHASSEE (CN) – Ex-felons in Florida claim in a federal class action that the process by which they can regain their voting rights is arbitrary and violates the First and 14th Amendment.

 In a complaint filed on Monday, the lead plaintiffs say Florida is one of only four states that require ex-felons to petition for the restoration of their voting rights.